labhstats/lbhs_wmh_seg_manuals/README.md

 # lbhs_wmh_seg_manuals
 Extra details of segmentation algorithms that are attempted to use.
 Specific detail will be given to problems and special care "required" for them to work satisfactory.
+This git is in no way trying to critize the algorithms or their creators, but instead to provide a subjective adaption such that it fits the intended project's (at http://www.medical-imaging.no/) needs.

 Check the wiki for details: https://github.com/labhracorgi/lbhs_wmh_seg_manuals/wiki